wtdcode/userspace-raid/README.md

 # Userspace RAID Device (URD)

-Userspace RAID Device (URD) is an experimental implementation in userspace to simulate the common RAID setups.
+Userspace RAID Device (URD) is an experimental implementation (course assignment, actually) in userspace to simulate the common RAID setups.

 The code is strictly _not appropriate_ for any production usage.